Lupton family: Arthur G. Lupton and his daughters: Lady Mayoress Elinor Lupton and Elizabeth Lupton

-Elinor Lupton was awarded an honorary LLD for services to Leeds University in 1945 after chairing the Women's Halls Committee for 23 years.
+Lupton Elinor Lupton was awarded an honorary LLD for services to Leeds University in 1945 after chairing the Women's Halls Committee for 23 years.
 The Lupton Residences were named after her and her father.
 Her father, in 1910, and her uncle Charles Lupton, in 1919, were both granted honorary doctorates.
 Elinor was a J.P. and in 1942–3, was the Lady Mayoress for Leeds' first female Lord Mayor, Jessie Beatrice Kitson.
 The women hosted visits from royalty, including the Princess Royal, her husband Lord Harewood, the Duchess of Kent and Lady Mountbatten.
+Elinor and Bessie volunteered with the Leeds Auxiliary Fire Service (AFS) during the war.
 In 1951 the Lupton sisters donated land to expand the campus of Leeds University.
 They were members of The University of Leeds Ladies' Club; holding meetings at their home, Beechwood, and were entertained at Harewood House in 1954 at the invitation of the Princess Royal, the club's patron.
 The sisters ran a rare-breed goat farm at Beechwood.

 In the 1970s, the sisters placed a non-build covenant in the ownership deeds to preserve open grassland on Asket Hill, part of the family's Beechwood estate.
 After Elinor's death, Leeds Girls' High School acquired a Grade II listed former church and renamed it the Elinor Lupton Centre.